Skip to content

 File Extensions

-File extensions are suffixes added to the end of a file name, typically consisting of a period (dot) followed by a few characters.
-File extensions indicate the file's format or type, helping both users and software identify the file's purpose and compatibility.
-Common file extensions include:
+File extensions are suffixes added to the end of a file name, usually consisting of a period (dot) followed by a few characters.

 • .py (Python files)